yashasdevasurmutt/germinal/README.md

 <!-- TOC --><a name="community-acknowledgments"></a>
 ## Community Acknowledgments

+- [@cytokineking](https://github.com/cytokineking) - for helping identify issues with initial versions of the codebase
-- [@cytokineking](https://github.com/cytokineking) — for helping raise numerous bugs to our attention
+- [@shindo687](https://github.com/shindo687) - for helping ensure proper hyperlinks to supporting papers in the README
+- [@azam-huss](https://github.com/azam-huss) - for helping consolidate the config arguments

 ## License